Gavin Wilkinson: Portland Timbers and Portland Thorns

+An October 2022 report on abuse in the NWSL commissioned by the USSF and led by Sally Yates stated that Wilkinson had indicated that Riley should be hired by a different club, and that he had initially claimed to reporters that Riley was fired because the team failed to make the playoffs.
+In the report, medical staff of the club alleged that Wilkinson was told that Riley had endangered players by interfering with medical treatment.

-Wilkinson and the Portland Timbers front office faced further accusations of misconduct in the face of abuse reports in February 2022, when Major League Soccer suspended Timbers player Andy Polo pending an investigation into allegations of domestic violence made by Polo's ex-partner.
-Police reports later indicated that Timbers employees were present when police arrived to investigate the initial call in May 2021, months before The Athletic's report on Paul Riley was published, but the team failed to report the incident to the league for nine months.
-Polo's ex-partner detailed the event on Peruvian television, and claimed she had been pressured into not filing charges against Polo.
-An MLS investigation in March 2022 claimed the Timbers did not pressure Polo's ex-partner nor intentionally conceal the incident or their involvement.
-Wilkinson claimed Diego Valeri opposed the decision to cut Polo, which Valeri denied as he was no longer with the Timbers at the time of Polo's release from the team.
+Wilkinson and the Portland Timbers front office faced further accusations of inaction in response to abuse reports in February 2022, after Andy Polo's contract with the Timbers was terminated due to allegations of domestic violence made by Polo's ex-partner.
+Police reports indicated that Timbers employees were present when police arrived to investigate the initial call in May 2021, but the team failed to report the incident to the league for nine months.
+Polo's ex-partner stated that the Timbers did not try to dissuade her from filing charges against Polo, which was confirmed by an MLS investigation in March 2022.
+The investigation also found that the Timbers did not intentionally conceal the incident or their involvement.

-After an October 2022 report commissioned by the U.S. Soccer Federation was revealed, Timbers and Thorns owner Merritt Paulson announced Wilkinson, team president Mike Golub, and Paulson himself would thereafter recuse themselves from all Thorns decisions.
-Their respective futures with regard to the Timbers were not included in the statement.
+On 4 October, Timbers and Thorns owner Merritt Paulson announced that he, Wilkinson, and team president Mike Golub would recuse themselves from all Thorns decisions.
 Earlier that day, the Timbers Army and Rose City Riveters formally demanded the removal of Wilkinson and Golub and for Paulson to sell the teams.